Operating and Testing the 1802 Membership Card

 up down down 1.
 Select CLEAR mode (resets program counter to 0)

-down down down Select LOAD mode (R/W down to avoid write)
+down down down Select LOAD mode (R/W down disables write)

 down down up 2.
-Select LOAD mode (R/W up to select write)
+Select LOAD mode (R/W up to enable write)

 push 3.
 Set switches S0-S7 to byte to write to memory,